bet4a/d3wiki/Geo-Projections.md

 <a href="http://bl.ocks.org/3734308"><img src="https://raw.github.com/gist/3734308/thumbnail.png" width="202"></a>

 The Albers projection, as an [equal-area](http://en.wikipedia.org/wiki/Map_projection#Equal-area) projection, is recommended for [choropleths](http://mbostock.github.com/d3/ex/choropleth.html) as it preserves the relative areas of geographic features.
-The default Albers equal-area conic projection has scale 1000, translate [480, 250], rotation [98, 0], center [0, 38] and parallels [29.5, 45.5], making it suitable for displaying the United States, centered around [Hutchinson, Kansas](https://maps.google.com/maps?q=Hutchinson,+Kansas&z=5) in a 960×500 area.
-The parallels of 29.5° and 45.5° were chosen by the [USGS](http://www.usgs.gov/) in their 1970 [National Atlas](http://www.nationalatlas.gov/).
+The default Albers equal-area conic projection has scale 1000, translate [480, 250], rotation ⟨98°,0°⟩, center ⟨0°,38°⟩ and parallels ⟨29.5°,45.5°⟩, making it suitable for displaying the United States, centered around [Hutchinson, Kansas](https://maps.google.com/maps?q=Hutchinson,+Kansas&z=5) in a 960×500 area.
+The default parallels are specified by the [USGS](http://www.usgs.gov/) in the 1970 [National Atlas](http://www.nationalatlas.gov/).

 <a name="albers_parallels" href="#wiki-albers_parallels">#</a> albers.<b>parallels</b>([<i>parallels</i>])